D-Ogi/Iframe-Height-Adjuster-for-ServiceNow-NowLearning/README.md

-# Iframe Height Adjuster for ServiceNow Learning
+# Iframe Height Adjuster for ServiceNow NowLearning

-This userscript adjusts the height of iframes on ServiceNow Learning pages.
+This userscript adjusts the height of iframes on ServiceNow NowLearning pages.

 ## Installation